JANUARY 26, 2025

 What Can Banks Do to Digitalize Themselves in 2024 and Beyond?

-Here are some of the general strategies that will help determine the priority of trends, start with their adoption, or prepare for their adoption in the future.
+Here are some of the general strategies that will help determine the priority of banking innovations, start with their adoption, or prepare for their adoption in the future.

 - Begin with assessment and planning.
 Evaluate current digital capabilities and identify areas for improvement.
 Strategic planning should involve understanding market trends, customer needs, and technological advancements.